Eurovent: Subunits

-Eurovent has two subunits: Eurovent Certita Certification and Eurovent Market Intelligence.
+Eurovent has two subunits: Eurovent Certification and Eurovent Market Intelligence.
 Both units are headquartered in Paris and operate independently from the association.

-Eurovent Certita Certification
+Eurovent Certification

-Eurovent Certita Certification (ECC) is a provider of third-party performance certification programmes for the HVACR industry.
+Eurovent Certification is a provider of third-party performance certification programmes for the HVACR industry.
 The company is currently running over 40 certification programmes from its basis in Paris - both on national and global level.
-ECC's most well-known programme is the ‘Eurovent Certified Performance’ quality mark, which certifies the energy performance level of both domestic and industrial facilities.
+The most well-known programme is the ‘Eurovent Certified Performance’ quality mark, which certifies the energy performance level of both domestic and industrial facilities.

 Eurovent Market Intelligence

 Eurovent Market Intelligence (EMI) is the European Statistics Office for the HVACR market.
 Founded in 1994, EMI aims to establish a detailed map of the European, Middle-East and African market thanks to the manufacturers' participation in the data collections.
 Next to providing market data to HVACR manufacturers, EMI assists European legislative institutions such as the European Commission in shaping legislation according to key market data.

-In 2019, EMI counted more than 300 participants in 15 programmes: Adiabatic coolers, Air Curtains, Air Filters, AHU, Chilled beams, Chillers, Cooling towers, Fan coils, Heat exchangers, IT Cooling, Pool dehumidifiers, Residential heat recovery, Rooftops, Split and VRF.